-David B. Liner has been Roper's Vice President, General Counsel and Secretary since joining the company on August 1, 2005.
+David B. Liner has been our Vice President, General Counsel and Secretary since joining the company on August 1, 2005.
 From October 2001 until August 2005, Mr. Liner was a member of Dykema Gossett, PLLC, a large Michigan based law firm.
-He was a member of the firm's corporate finance practice group and head of both the firm's automotive industry practice team and China practice.
-From February 1997 to July 2001, he served as vice president and general counsel of MascoTech, Inc. (now known as Metaldyne Corporation), a diversified industrial products company primarily serving the global transportation industry, which was listed on the New York Stock Exchange.
+He was a member of the firm's Corporate Finance Practice Group and head of both the firm's Automotive Industry Practice Team and China Practice.
+From February 1997 to July 2001, he served as Vice President and General Counsel of MascoTech, Inc. (now known as Metaldyne Corporation), a diversified industrial products company primarily serving the global transportation industry, which was listed on the New York Stock Exchange.
 From 1980 to 1997, he was a member of the legal department of Masco Corporation, a Fortune 500 manufacturer of products for the home and family.